Training Camp Day 2 Morning Wrap Up: Scrimmages

 Peterborough Petes News Release

-(Peterborough, ON) - Peterborough Petes 2024 Training Camp presented by Sign-A-Fied, East Side Mario's, and Hybrid Fitness, Health, Performance completed three scrimmages on the morning of Wednesday, August 28.
-Full scrimmages stats can be found below:
+(Peterborough, ON) - Peterborough Petes 2024 Training Camp presented by Sign-A-Fied, East Side Mario's, and Hybrid Fitness, Health, Performance continued with three scrimmages on the afternoon of Wednesday, August 28.
+Afternoon scrimmage stats can be found below:

 Brennan Faulkner (1G, 1A)